Hillcrest Christian College: History

-In 2021, Hillcrest will introduce a Middle Learning Community which will create four distinct learning areas: Kindy, Junior, Middle and Senior Learning Communities.
+In 2021, Hillcrest introduced a Middle Learning Community which created four distinct learning areas: Kindy, Junior, Middle and Senior Learning Communities.

 Academia

 Partnerships with universities

 Hillcrest Christian College has partnerships with Griffith University and Bond University.
 In 2013, 32% of Year 12 graduates completed vocational studies while in Year 12.
 In addition, five scholarships and guaranteed entries were awarded to students in 2013 to these universities.

 Gifted & Talented

 Hillcrest Christian College offers a dedicated Gifted & Talented program to cater for students who have been identified as significantly more advanced academically than their age group.

 International

 International enrolments make up 6% of the total student population at Hillcrest Christian College.

 The school implemented its International Student Program in 1996 and teaches English as a Second Language (ESL) to students currently speaking: